Lurunchik/non-factoid-answer-highlighting/README.md

 ## Highlighter usage

-You can import highlighter to run on your texts as shown in [example notebook](https://github.com/Lurunchik/non-factoid-answer-highlighting/blob/master/example.ipynb) notebook
+You can import the highlighter to run on your texts as shown in the [example Jupyter notebook](https://github.com/Lurunchik/non-factoid-answer-highlighting/blob/master/example.ipynb).

-Creating highlighter:
+Creating a highlighter object:
 ```python
 from highlighting.highlighter import BertHighlighter
 highlighter = BertHighlighter.from_pretrained()
 ```

-Highliting an answer:
+Highlighting an answer:
 ```python
 from IPython.core.display import HTML, display